vgribok/local-llm-stack/README.md

 # ai-stack

-Local agentic AI: Open WebUI + Cline (VS Code) + adaptive thinking router + Tavily web search.
+Simplifies local agentic AI distribution: Open WebUI + adaptive thinking router + Tavily web search.<br/><br/>
+Runs everything* on Docker allowing for easy configuration changes and deployment.
+(On MacOS Ollama runs on bare-metal, not on Docker.)

 **Cross-platform:** Windows (dual-GPU NVIDIA) and macOS (Apple Silicon with bare-metal Ollama).

+This solution is suitable for any front-end using local Ollama back-end, like Cline extension of the VsCode, but is pre-integrated with bundled Open WebUI for search, thinking control, and for user input augmentation out of the box.<br/><br/> For the dual back-end configuration on dual-RTX PCs, the system exposes unified Ollama backend at http://localhost:11434 which runs smaller models on a smaller VRAM RTX card, while larger models run on a larger one.

 ## What it does